-Make sure to lay it on the grill horizontally across the grates so that it doesn’t slip down into the fire.
-I do a slight bias, and then do a quarter turn.
+For best results, make sure to lay it on the grill horizontally across the grates so that it doesn’t slip down into the fire.
+When I cook zucchini on the grill, I place zucchini on a slight bias and then rotate them a quarter turn.

 Doing this isn’t as important as when you’re grilling steak, but it does help to make the zucchini slabs grill more evenly, and when you pry them up with the spatula, you’ll be able to get a sense of how tender they are getting.

 Step 5: Drizzle with Balsamic.